maxgrenderjones/streamutils/docs/api.rst

 .. py:function:: unwrap(tokens=None)

-    Yields a stream of ``list``s, with one level of nesting in the tokens the stream unwrapped (if present).
+    Yields a stream of ``lists``, with one level of nesting in the tokens the stream unwrapped (if present).

     >>> [[[1], [2]], [[2, 3, 4], [5]], [[[6]]]] | unwrap() | write()
     [1, 2]